This article is part of a series that describes how to use Elvis 5 with Adobe InDesign.

 The file remains checked-in in Elvis (other users can edit the file).

-When the layout is closed, the file is removed from the folder on your system.
+When the layout is closed, the file is removed from the folder on your system (unless the File Cache option is enabled).